Robzz/troll_engine/README.md

 The OpenGL target spec might change in the future if I ever need OpenGL 4 features.

+## Features

+At the time, not so many worth mentioning.
+I'm still building a lot of basics.

+* Can be used with GLFW3 or Qt5
+* Should be easily extendable to use with other windowing toolkits.

 ## License

-Not decided yet, probably BSD.
+Not decided yet, probably BSD or MIT or... something.

 ## FAQ